Josh Billings: Legacy and attributed quotations

 Is the one that gets the grease.

 "Consider the postage stamp, son.
 It secures success through its ability to stick to one thing till it gets there."

 "Solitude is a good place to visit, but a poor place to stay."

 "I honestly believe it iz better tew know nothing than tew know what ain't so."
 Another variation: "It is better to know less than to know so much that ain't so."

 "The old miser who has accumulated his millions, and sits down on them afterwards, reminds me of a fly that has fallen into a barrel of molasses".

 "If we had no winter, the spring would not be so pleasant.
 If we did not sometimes taste adversity, prosperity would not be so welcome."

 The term "joshing" or "josh" can be used as a verb meaning to "make fun of" or "to engage in light-hearted teasing".
-Author Candace Osmond believes the term to been derived based on the name of humorist Josh Billings and his writings.
+Author Candace Osmond believes the term to be derived from the name of humorist Josh Billings and his writings.

 The Hong Kong movie Revenge: A Love Story ends with his quote "There is no revenge so complete as forgiveness."